wmww/Python-plus-plus/readme.md

 ```
 -std=c++14 seems to be default on my system, but better to make it explicit.
 If you want to use an IDE or a different compiler I'm sure you can figure it out.
 If you do, feel free to edit this readme with instructions and send in a pull request.

+__Test Script__

+[test.sh](test.sh) is a BASH script that automatically tests the given source code with both Python and C++.
+You must have Python3 and gcc installed to use it.
+It reports if the program worked with Python, if it worked with C++ and if the outputs from the two languages match, as well as displaying the output and any error messages.

 ## Contributing
 If you add a feature or fix a bug/typo, please send in a pull request.